-1049(c) Matters of a legislative character.
-For the purposes of this section, "actions of a legislative character" shall include interagency agreements requiring the corresponding

-1051governmental entity to adopt the interagency agreement by ordinance or take similar1052legislative action as required by law.
+(c) Matters of a legislative character.
+For the purposes of this section, "actions of a legislative character" shall include interagency agreements requiring the corresponding governmental entity to adopt the interagency agreement by ordinance or take similar legislative action.

-1054 (d) A resolution shall be introduced and adopted by separate votes on the introduction of 1055 the resolution and the adoption of the resolution.
-No resolution shall be adopted on the same day upon which it is introduced, except by unanimous consent of all 1056 commissioners as described in these bylaws.
-Once a motion for introduction of a 1057 resolution has been made or a resolution has been introduced through filed by its 1058 1059 inclusion on an approved agenda, it shall be modified only by amendment.
-Commissioners may give their consent to adopt a resolution on the same day it is 1060 1061 introduced in person at the meeting during which final passage of the resolution is sought or, in the case of commissioners absent from such meeting, by advance written 1062 consent.
-Written consent for a vote on final passage of a resolution at the same 1063 1064 meeting as its first introduction shall include the resolution number or series of 1065 numbers, a brief description of the resolution(s), the date of the meeting for which such consent is given, and the name and signature or similar authentication of the 1066 commissioner giving consent.
-Such written consent shall be included in the record of 1067 1068 the meeting for which the written consent concerning the resolution(s) is granted.

-- (e) The commission clerk shall provide a form for the giving of consent to adoption of a resolution on the same day it is introduced. - (f) The commission clerk shall maintain adopted resolutions pursuant to required retention schedules, shall provide for the numbering and indexing of resolutions by subject and date of adoption, and shall make all resolutions available for public review.-The commission clerk shall maintain records of adopted resolutions as described in these bylaws. - 1077 1078
+- (d) A resolution shall be introduced and adopted by separate votes on the introduction of the resolution and the adoption of the resolution.
+No resolution shall be adopted on the same day upon which it is introduced, except by unanimous consent of all commissioners as described in these bylaws.
+Once a motion for introduction of a resolution has been made or a resolution has been filed by its inclusion on an approved agenda, it shall be modified only by amendment.
+Commissioners may give their consent to adopt a resolution on the same day it is introduced in person at the meeting during which final passage of the resolution is sought or, in the case of commissioners absent from such meeting, by advance written consent.
+Written consent for a vote on final passage of a resolution at the same meeting as its first introduction shall include the resolution number or series of numbers, a brief description of the resolution(s), the date of the meeting for which such consent is given, and the name and signature or similar authentication of the commissioner giving consent.
+Such written consent shall be included in the record of the meeting for which the written consent concerning the resolution(s) is granted. - (e) The commission clerk shall provide a form for the giving of consent to adoption of a resolution on the same day it is introduced. - (f) The commission clerk shall maintain records of adopted resolutions as described in these bylaws. - 6.

-- 1079 7.
 Written motions.
 Motions that are not procedural in nature shall be submitted in writing for consideration by the commission.
-Written motions shall include action requests 1080 1081 submitted in a commission agenda memorandum and attached to an approved agenda; ceremonial proclamations as described in Section 8 of this article; and amendments to main 1082 1083 questions documented on forms provided for that purpose.
-The commission clerk shall keep a record of adopted formal motions of the Port of Seattle Commission, which shall be 1084 1085 sequentially numbered; shall include a brief title and text of the motion and may include a 1086 statement in support of the motion; and shall be indexed and made available for public 1087 review.
-1088 - 8.
+Written motions shall include action requests submitted in a commission agenda memorandum and attached to an approved agenda; ceremonial proclamations as described in Section 8 of this article; and amendments to main questions documented on forms provided for that purpose.
+The commission clerk shall keep a record of adopted formal motions of the Port of Seattle Commission, which shall be sequentially numbered; shall include a brief title and text of the motion and may include a statement in support of the motion; and shall be indexed and made available for public review. - 7.
 Proclamations.
 The commission may from time to time take actions of a ceremonial nature by proclamation.
-Adopted proclamations shall be signed by the commission president and shall have the port seal affixed. - 1092 - 1093 9.
+Adopted proclamations shall be signed by the commission president and shall have the port seal affixed. - 8.
 Limitation on debate.
-As a board of less than twelve members, the Port of Seattle 1094 Commission may allow any commissioner to speak multiple times on any subject under 1095 consideration.
-Before a commissioner speaks twice on the same subject, the other 1096 commissioners shall have an opportunity to speak on that subject in turn.
+As a board of less than twelve members, the Port of Seattle Commission may allow any commissioner to speak multiple times on any subject under consideration.
+Before a commissioner speaks twice on the same subject, the other commissioners shall have an opportunity to speak on that subject in turn.
 A motion to limit debate may be made.
-The motion shall stipulate the amount of time to which 1097 1098 commissioner comment will be limited and requires a two-thirds vote for passage.
+The motion shall stipulate the amount of time to which commissioner comment will be limited and requires a two-thirds vote for passage.